andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 ### Step 5: Run/debug the OAuth2 web client application

-Now re-start the library client and browse again to [localhost:9090/library-client](http://localhost:9090/library-client) and login using the different
+Now re-start the library client using `gradlew bootRun` command and browse again to [localhost:9090/library-client](http://localhost:9090/library-client) and login using the different
 users: